bernardtaubert/bernardtaubert.github.io/README.md

 - Window does not redraw occasionally.
 - The source has to be cleaned up and reformatted.
 - Switching the directory, while a search is ongoing won't work.
+- Fast RegEx contains a bug, where . isn't processed properly

 ## Usability improvements